gizburdt/dotfiles/README.md

 ### After (Needs Automation)

-There are some thing we have to set manually:
+Unfortunately, there are still some things we have to set manually:

 **CLI:**
-- [ ] Mackup (restore/backup)
+- [ ] Mackup (restore)

 **Desktop:**
 - [ ] Wallpaper